Mid-Century Sideboard from Packaging Plywood

 Materials & Construction

-Up close, you still find clues about the origin of the material: small patches, colour shifts, and tiny repairs that tell you this started life as packaging, not premium veneer.
+Up close, you still find clues about the origin of the material: small patches, color shifts and tiny prints that tell you this started life as packaging, not premium veneer.